chenjianjx/swagger2html/README.md

 Note: this project has not been deployed to any public maven repository yet.
 So you have to "mvn install" this project.

+# Still Under Construction

+It hasn't gone through all possible cases or covered every piece of meta-data.
+Please submit issues and pull requests.